-You’re seeing increased interest in GAA worldwide.
+You’re seeing increased interest in Glacial Acrylic Acid worldwide.
 What’s behind the higher demand?

 Thomas: “GAA is in higher demand right now because of the performance capabilities it adds to a formulation, but also its ability to play well with other chemicals during processing.
 It’s a high-performance additive that also helps with easier processing when you’re trying to optimize a finish or coating, and lots of manufacturers are seeing the GAA value proposition and bringing it into their portfolios.”

 Are you seeing interest rise in specific geographies and industries?

 Benjamin: “GAA offers significant advantages as a co-monomer in a wide range of acrylic and vinyl acrylic polymer-based finishes, coatings, adhesives, sealants, finishes, inks, flocculants, thickeners, dispersing agent, lubricants, saturants and plastics.
 Other copolymer uses of GAA, especially with acrylamide co-monomer, include oil-field drilling fluids, fracking systems, mining processing chemicals, detergent builders, water treatment chemicals and superabsorbent materials (SAPs).

 What’s the value proposition for Glacial Acrylic Acid?